Scholastic Area that Course Is Active In: Mathematics

 Understand and use basic exponential functions as models of real phenomena.

-Understand and recognize geometric sequences as exponential functions with domains that are whole numbers.
+Understand and recognize geometric sequences as exponential functions with domains that are sets of whole numbers.

 Interpret the constant ratio in a geometric sequence as the base of the associated exponential function.